scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

 register them as outputs.

 .. warning::
-    This protocol is artificially streamified and will have problems with of concurrency or in case of resuming it after a failure.
-But for the shake of simplicity, we are we are ignoring this "secondary" problems.
+    This protocol is artificially streamified and will have problems with concurrency or in case of resuming it after a failure.
+But for the shake of simplicity, we are ignoring this problems.

 The general idea of this protocol is as follow: